RDFLib/prez-ui/README.md

 See the included README in the starter template from the above command, or the [theming documentation](./docs/theming.md) for more information on how to get started.

 > [!IMPORTANT]
+> If you're upgrading your Prez UI theme from < v4.2.0, you will need to [follow the upgrade guide](./docs/upgrade.md) to upgrade to Tailwind v4, which is a breaking change.

+> [!NOTE]
-> For v4.0.0, a few small changes need to be made to the starter template to be able to run your theme
+> For v4.0.0 only, a few small changes need to be made to the starter template to be able to run your theme
 > - the `prez-ui` dependency version should be set to `^4.0.0` ***before*** installing
 > - if you're enabling the SPARQL page, copy the `sparql.vue` page from the prez-ui source code into your template and install [`@triply/yasgui`](https://www.npmjs.com/package/@triply/yasgui)